KaiqueS/Studies_In_Programming/README.md

 # Studies_In_Programming
 Code &amp; Notes of programming languages studies

+# Notice: I will not be updating The C++ Programming Language at least until the end of the next week.
+# I have some work to do on my Master's, because my classes are resuming from today.
+BUT, I will be
+# continuing with The Rust Programming Language normally.
+Thanks for the understanding.

 I only update The C++ Programming Language code & notes at mondays and wednesdays!

 Rust: I will update every weekday!